 This cycle will purge the air from the plumbing lines normally caused by draining and filling the spa.
 The Jets Pump 1 and the Circulation Pump will turn on for 1 minute and then shut off.
 Then Jets Pump 2 will turn on and run for 1 minute then shut off.
+Lastly, Jets Pump 3 will turn on and run for 1 minute then shut off.
 Turning off the corresponding jets pump that is running can deactivate the feature.
-This cycle will only occur at start up and after exiting a service lock.